MJ Melendez Preview, Player Props: Royals vs. Mariners

 Mariners Pitching Rankings

-- The Mariners' 3.74 team ERA ranks second across all MLB pitching staffs.
+- The Mariners have a 3.75 team ERA that ranks second across all league pitching staffs.

-- The Mariners allow the fifth-fewest home runs in baseball (129 total, 1.1 per game).
+- Mariners pitchers combine to surrender 130 home runs (1.1 per game), the sixth-fewest in the league.

-- His last appearance came on Saturday against the Baltimore Orioles, when the right-hander tossed six innings, surrendering one earned run while giving up two hits.
+- In his most recent appearance on Sunday against the Baltimore Orioles, the righty went nine scoreless innings while surrendering three hits.

 © 2023 Data Skrive.
 All rights reserved.